xinzhan/core-services.en/help/interface/marketing-cloud-integrations.md

 Help: [Integrating Adobe Target with the Experience Cloud](https://docs.adobe.com/content/help/en/core-services/interface/audiences/audience-library.html)

-Integrate Adobe Target with Adobe Analytics and other Experience Cloud solutions to enable the use of the same data, audiences, attributes, and metrics in both solutions.
+Integrate Adobe Target with Adobe Analytics and other Experience Cloud solutions to enable the use of the same data, Audiences, attributes, and metrics in both solutions.

 **Applicable solutions or services**